panodata/aika/README.md

 ## About

 Aika provides date- and time-range parsing utilities for multiple languages.
-It is based on [arbitrary-dateparser] and [DateRangeParser], and aims for [DWIM]-like convenience and usefulness.
+It is based on [dateparser], [arbitrary-dateparser], and [DateRangeParser], and aims for [DWIM]-like convenience and usefulness.

-Currently, it supports English and German, and welcomes contributions for other languages.
+Currently, it supports 200 language locales through `dateparser`, and more specific support for English and German through `arbitrary-dateparser`.
+Contributions for other languages are welcome.

 ## Setup